MakeSchool-Tutorials/ecommerce-tutorial/P02-HTML-Semantics/content.md

 </html>
 ```

 The first line, ```<!DOCTYPE>``` is called **Document Type Declaration**.
-It tells the browser what kind of document it’s looking at.
-In our case, it’s telling the browser that our document is an Html file.
+It tells the browser what kind of document it's looking at.
+In our case, it's telling the browser that our document is an Html file.

 Next is the ```<html>``` tag which contains the head tag and body tag.